MadStudioRoblox/ProfileService/docs/api.md

 the profile is released remotely (Being `"ForceLoad"`'ed on a remote server) or locally (`Profile:Release()`).
 In common practice, the profile will rarely be released before the player leaves the game so it's recommended to simply [:Kick()](https://developer.roblox.com/en-us/api-reference/function/Player/Kick) the Player when this happens.

+!!! warning
+    When `Profile:ListenToRelease()` is triggered, it is too late to change `Profile.Data` for the final time.
+    As long as the profile is active (`Profile:IsActive()` == `true`), you should store all profile related data immediately after it becomes available.
+An item trading operation between two profiles must happen without any yielding after it is confirmed that both profiles are active.

 ### Profile:Release()
 ```lua
 Profile:Release()